liamzdenek/affirm-application/DEMO_SCRIPT.md

    4. For the business: Competitive advantage over other BNPL providers

 ## 4. Real-time Analytics Demo (1.5 minutes)
-1. Now, I'll demonstrate the real-time nature of the analytics by simulating some orders.
-2. Let's start by submitting a few orders for different merchants with various payment plans.
-3. Watch how the dashboard updates in real-time as the orders flow through the system.
-4. Notice how the metrics are automatically recalculated and the charts updated.
-5. We can also simulate failed payments to see how they're tracked separately.
-6. The system supports both hourly and daily granularity, allowing merchants to analyze both immediate trends and longer-term patterns.
-7. Let's also look at the payment plan breakdown, which shows how different financing options affect AOV.
-8. A key feature is the ability to filter by merchant ID to see merchant-specific analytics.
-This merchant-centric approach ensures each merchant sees only their relevant data, which was a core requirement for the system.
-9. This real-time visibility gives merchants immediate feedback on their Affirm integration performance.
+1. Try it out CTA

 ## 5. Conclusion & Why I'm a fit for Affirm (1 minute)
 1. This project demonstrates my ability to deliver value in several ways relevant to Affirm:
    1. My focus on solving real business problems, specifically merchant adoption and retention
-   2. My technical skills across the full stack: React, TypeScript, serverless architecture, AWS services
+   2. I demonstrate expertise in distributed services, data processing pipelines, delivering APIs, and UI too.
-   3. My ability to rapidly deliver within a tight timeframe
+   3. I demonstrated my ability to rapidly deliver within a tight timeframe
-   4. My understanding of the BNPL space and Affirm's business model
-   5. My ability to build systems that provide actionable insights to users, which is a key skill for a Senior Staff Software Engineer
+   4. I believe I've demonstrated that I wont simply meet the bar, I will raise it.

 2. I'm particularly excited about Affirm for several reasons:
-   1. The mission to deliver honest financial products that improve lives resonates with me
+   1. The mission to deliver honest financial products that improve lives resonates with me, because I'm a person that broadly distrusts credit products.
-   2. The focus on both technical excellence and business impact aligns with my career goals
-   3. The opportunity to work on systems that operate at scale and make a real difference
-   4. The chance to contribute to a company that's transforming the financial industry
+   2. I'm excited for the opportunity to have impact on critical business outcomes, and to contribute to core product differentiators.
+   3. Finally, I believe I can accomplish my major learning goal at Affirm while delivering exceptional impact. (improve my product oriented-thinking)

-3. I believe this project demonstrates that I'm ready to contribute to Affirm's engineering organization from day one, bringing both technical expertise and business acumen.
+3. I believe this project demonstrates that I'm ready to contribute to Affirm's engineering organization from day one, bringing both technical expertise and a product mindset.
-4. Thank you for your consideration, and I look forward to discussing how I can help Affirm continue to innovate and grow.
+4. Thank you for your consideration, and I look forward to hearing back.